basho-labs/the-basho-community/code-of-conduct.md

 #Code of Conduct

-As members of this Community, we recognize that our behavior is our choice and will result in our culture.
+As members of this Community, we recognize that our behavior is our choice and this choice will result in our culture.

 We are a mixture of professionals and volunteers from all over the world, working on every aspect of the mission - including mentorship, teaching, and connecting people.
 Because of these observations, we would like a single document that sets communal expectations.